Izidor11/netflix-page/try.md

 netflix-landingpage

-We've used the create-react-app tool to set up our environment.
+I've used the create-react-app tool to set up our environment.

 To run the code cd into each individual folder and run the following commands: